lelaboratoire/rethink-prs-ms/manuscript.md

 In tandem with the movement towards precision medicine, the post-GWAS era strives to bring relevant population-derived gene variants into individual level metrics actionable in health delivery settings.
 While GWAS indeed capture gene variants associated with a phenotype of interest on a population level, translating such results to personalized individual metrics of risk requires aggregating contributions of many gene variants in the form of polygenic risk scores (PRS).
-PRS provide an ability to explain inherited risk for disease in an individual by representing a weighted sum aggregate of risk alleles based on measured loci effect contributions derived from GWAS [@1Dlv3tAGh; @1GK3F1BxE].
+PRS provide an ability to explain inherited risk for disease in an individual by representing a weighted sum aggregate of risk alleles based on measured loci effect contributions derived from GWAS [@auyRflEe; @1GK3F1BxE].
 In quantifying the effect of particular combinations of genetic SNP variants towards risk prediction, PRS offers a probabilisitic susceptibility value of an individual to disease.
 Such genetic risk estimation scores are central to clinical decision-making, serving to reinforce individual health management in heritable disease detection and early prevention of various adult-onset conditions.
-The utility of PRS scores have been demonstrated in previous studies towards disease risk stratification across leading heritable causes of death in the developed world [@mwTa2RUK; @JjyayEbB; @Z12fynub; @gkABDVTx].
+The utility of PRS scores have been demonstrated in previous studies towards disease risk stratification across leading heritable causes of death in the developed world [@mwTa2RUK; @oBD9eYkN; @Gh0gKn77; @Z12fynub; @gkABDVTx].

 Because common PRS method assumes a simplified genetic architecture consisting of independent weights, understanding interactive relationships among genes and SNPs that associate with disease outcome remain a challenge.
 Existing standard multivariate categorical data analysis approaches fall short in handling such enormous possible genetic interaction combinations with both linear and nonlinear effects.